 There are two ways to replenish hyaluronic acid in the skin: through topical application and through oral supplements.
-Topical administration of HA is the most common, as many skincare companies include it in their products, particularly in moisturizers and serums.
+Topical administration of hyaluronic acid is the most common, as many skin care companies include it in their products, particularly in moisturizers and serums.

-But is topical HA better than HA in supplement form?
+But is topical hyaluronic acid better than HA in supplement form?
 The truth is, for best results, you need both.

-Topical Treatments: Hyaluronic Acid Serums, Creams and Injections
+Topical Treatments: The Best Hyaluronic Acid Serums, Creams, and Injections

-Topical HA helps skin retain moisture to keep it soft and plump, and maintain the elasticity that allows it to snap back when pulled, hence preventing sagging.
-Research has shown time and again that topical HA found in creams or serums is an effective treatment for wrinkles in aging skin.
+Perfect for all skin types, a topical HA product can help our dermis retain moisture to keep it soft and plump.
+It allows it to maintain the elasticity that allows it to snap back when pulled, hence preventing sagging.
+Research has shown time and again that topical hyaluronic acid found in skin care products is an effective treatment for wrinkles in aging skin.

 The most commonly known hyaluronic topical applications include:

-In one study, 76 female participants between 30 and 60 applied an HA-formulated cream to their wrinkled skin twice a day for 60 days.
+In one study, 76 female participants between 30 and 60 applied a hyaluronic acid-formulated cream to their wrinkled skin twice a day for 60 days.
 It was noted that the HA-formulated cream (as opposed to a placebo) provided “significant improvement in skin hydration and overall elasticity.”

-However, both high-molecular-weight and low-molecular-weight HA have their perks and are necessary for an overall improvement in skin condition.
+However, both high-molecular and low-molecular-weight HA have their perks and are necessary for an overall improvement in skin condition.

-Now, where high-molecular-weight HA is concerned, the benefits are in the overall hydration of skin.
-High-molecular-weight HA forms a protective layer on the surface of the skin to retain moisture and prevent water loss.
+Now, where high-molecular-weight hyaluronic acid is concerned, the positive effects are in the overall hydration of the skin.
+High-molecule weight forms a protective layer on the surface of the skin to retain moisture and prevent water loss.
 It’s a humectant, meaning it preserves moisture and actually attracts moisture from the dermis to the epidermis and from the surrounding environment.

-When it comes to low-molecular-weight HA, its benefits lie in the fact that it is able to penetrate deep into the dermis where it can tackle deeper wrinkles.
+When it comes to hyaluronic acid with a lower molecular weight, its positive effects lie in the fact that it is able to penetrate deep into the dermis where it can tackle more stubborn wrinkles.

-Low-molecular-weight HA was found to have a significant impact on “reduction of wrinkle depth.”
-This was believed to be a result of the fact that low-molecular weight HA penetrates deeper into the dermis layer of skin.
+Hyaluronic acid with a lower molecular weight was found to have significant benefits on the “reduction of wrinkle depth.”
+This was believed to be a result of the fact that low-molecular-weight versions of the ingredient penetrate deeper into the dermis layer of skin.

-In one study, 33 women with the average age of approximately 45 years applied low-molecular-weight HA lotion, cream and serum around the eye area for a period of eight weeks.
-At its conclusion, the study showed that “a statistically significant moisturizing effect was observed.”
+In one study, 33 women with an average age of approximately 45 years applied hyaluronic acid lotion with lower molecular weight, cream, and serum around the eye area for a period of eight weeks.
+At its conclusion, the research article showed that “a statistically significant moisturizing effect was observed.”
 In addition, skin roughness and skin elasticity were also improved.

-This study further proved that the smaller the molecular weight of HA, the better penetration and hydration.
+This page of the research article further proved that the smaller the molecular weight of hyaluronic acid, the better penetration, and hydration.

 Hyaluronic Acid Supplements

-Of course topical treatments are all well and good, but what about HA supplements?
-They, too, are wunderkinds in treating signs of aging skin, that work on your whole body and not just on one area of your skin, for example, your face.
+Of course, topical skin care treatments approved by dermatologists are all well and good, but what about hyaluronic acid supplements and their effect on overall health?
+They, too, are wunderkinds in treating signs of aging skin, and not just for one skin type or one area of your skin, for example, your face.

-While topical HA targets only the skin from the outside (epidermis), supplements can help restore the HA in our skin and entire bodies.
+While topical HA skin care products target only different skin types from the outside (epidermis), hyaluronic acid supplements can help restore the HA in our skin and entire bodies.

 Sources of Hyaluronic Acid (and Which Is Best)

 Hyaluronic acid can be derived either from chicken or rooster combs or from Streptococcus bacterial fermentation.
-Because HA occurs naturally in the body, there’s usually no danger of an allergic reaction.
-Still, for those who want the most effective HA supplementation (and are vegan, vegetarian and prefer animal-friendly products), the best option is HA that’s 100% plant-derived.
+Because the ingredient occurs naturally, there’s usually no danger of an allergic reaction or any other side effects.
+Still, for those who want the most effective anti-aging hyaluronic acid supplements (and are vegan, vegetarian, and prefer animal-friendly products), the best option is HA that’s 100% plant-derived.

 Best Hyaluronic Acid

-'Hyabest' is one of the best types of non-animal-derived oral hyaluronic acids with proven science standing firmly behind it.
-In a study with 42 female participants (20 in the HA group; 22 in the placebo group) who were concerned about skin dryness, sagging and crow’s feet, it was found that skin moisture content in the HA group was increased significantly as opposed to the placebo group.
+'Hyabest' is one of the best types of skin care ingredients derived from non-animal oral HAs with proven science standing firmly behind it.
+In a study with 42 female participants (20 in the HA group; 22 in the placebo group) who were concerned about skin dryness, sagging, and crow’s feet, it was found that skin moisture content in the HA group was increased significantly as opposed to the placebo group.
 Wrinkle volume reduction was also significant in the HA group.

 If you know me, you know I’m first, a supplement snob, and second, I’m a major fan of Taut’s Premium Collagen Advanced Formula.
-This extraordinary liquid supplement contains hyaluronic acid to help you truly get the best skin possible.
+Dermatologist-tested, this extraordinary liquid supplement contains hyaluronic acid to help you truly get the best skin possible.
 Taut's hyaluronic acid is sourced from clinically-tested Hyabest HA, which provides the best results.
-With this daily shot of skin-loving nutrients, I’m always sure my skin is at it’s 100% potential!
+With this daily shot of skin-loving nutrients, I’m always sure my skin is at its 100% potential!

-As I mentioned before, HA will reduce wrinkles, improve elasticity and increase skin moisture to have your skin looking smoother than a baby’s bottom.
+As I mentioned before, those who use hyaluronic acid serum as part of their skin care routine will reduce wrinkles, improve elasticity, and increase skin moisture to have skin looking smoother than a baby’s bottom.
 These supplements help you look and feel it (trust me—even my mom noticed!).

 Taut’s Premium Collagen Advanced Formula also contains another personal favorite and must-have: marine hydrolyzed collagen (potent concentration 13,000mg) to promote firmness.
-It works in synergy with elastin to promote elasticity, vitamin C to support collagen and grape seed extract to protect against free radical damage (unstable atoms that damage cells all over the body and lead to wrinkling, hyper-pigmentation and sagging).
+It works in synergy with elastin to promote elasticity, vitamin C (not to be confused with citric acid) to support collagen, and grape seed extract to protect skin cells against free radical damage (unstable atoms that damage cells and lead to wrinkling, hyper-pigmentation, and sagging).

 This delicious orange-y drink is like a weapon against pretty much all of your skin concerns.
-With regular use, your skin will look radiant, fresh and, well, taut.
+With regular use of this hyaluronic acid booster, your skin will look radiant, fresh and, well, taut.
 No more sagging jowls or deep lines etched into your skin screaming your age to everyone in the vicinity.
 And it can help improve your joints too!